ferrous-systems/wasm-training-2022/book/src/tutorial/edge/javascript.md

 # JavaScript

 In the previous chapter you already created a handler in your application returning an `app.js` file and also referenced that in your HTML code.
-Time to write this now.
+Time to write the JavaScript code now.

 The plan is to:

 * load the image data from the selected file
 * post this image data with the selected filter name to the backend
 * display the resulting file on the web page

+_Note: A lot of this JavaScript code is similar to the one from the [Web tutorial](../web.md).
+The important difference is in the last step where instead of calling into WebAssembly you send the image to a server._

 ✅ If there's a change on the file selector ("the user selected a file") or a new filter is selected you should send the image to the backend.